-Many more homes remained dry during a 100-year rainfall event thanks to the newly built detention pond
+Many more homes remained dry during a 1-percent-annual-chance rainfall event thanks to the newly built detention pond

 After the pond was finished in 2009, the area experienced another devastating flood.
 Despite the fact that culvert construction was not yet complete, the detention pond saved almost every home from flooding.
 The only properties damaged were in the highest-risk area of the floodplain where homeowners had declined buy-outs.

 Regular maintenance ensures effectiveness of drainage infrastructure